albertony/vss/shadowrun/README.md

 - The files (in the snapshot) are never locked by other programs.

-Following [below](#using-vshadow) is a description of how you can use the original vshadow utility to achive this.
-Further down this site I [introduce](#introducing-shadowrun) my own ShadowRun application where I have added improvements that makes the solution easier, more flexible, and and more robust.
+Following [below](#using-vshadow) is a description of how you can use the original vshadow utility to [achive this](#using-vshadow-with-rclone).
+Further down this site I [introduce](#introducing-shadowrun) my own ShadowRun application where I have added improvements that makes the [solution](#using-shadowrun-with-rclone) easier, more flexible, and more robust.

 ***
 ## Using VShadow